gccloudone/aurora/content/en/team/standard-operating-procedures/bootstrap-cluster.en.md

 ## 1. Configuration of the .env file

-Create a `.env` file alongside the bootstrap scripts.
+Create a `.env` file alongside the bootstrap scripts by copying the .env.example file and configuring it.

 For users with appropriate RBAC the MSI can be added via the script: